 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-Achalasia (primary achalasia) is a failure of organised esophageal peristalsis causing impaired relaxation of the lower esophageal sphincter, and resulting in food stasis and often marked dilatation of the esophagus.
+Achalasia (primary achalasia) is a failure of organized esophageal peristalsis causing impaired relaxation of the lower esophageal sphincter, and resulting in food stasis and often marked dilatation of the esophagus.

-Obstruction of the distal esophagus from other non-functional etiologies, notably malignancy, may have a similar presentation and have been termed "secondary achalasia" or "pseudoachalasia".
+Obstruction of the distal esophagus from other non-functional etiologies, notably malignancy, may have a similar presentation and has been termed "secondary achalasia" or "pseudoachalasia".

 Symptoms are initially intermittent.
 Patients may also present with complications of long-standing achalasia:

-The lower esophageal sphincter eventually fails to relax, either partially or completely, with elevated pressures demonstrated manometrically 4.
+The lower esophageal sphincter fails to relax, either partially or completely, with elevated pressures demonstrated manometrically 4.
+This appears to be due to loss/destruction of neurons in the Auerbach/myenteric plexus.
 Early in the course of achalasia, the lower esophageal sphincter tone may be normal or changes may be subtle.

 Achalasia characteristically involves a short segment (less than 3.5 cm in length) of the distal esophagus.

 convex opacity overlapping the right mediastinum.
 Occasionally may present as a left convex opacity if the thoracic aorta is tortuous.